-- 16. The IPRA will not sanction a rodeo with limited entries in any of the seven (7) major events unless such entries are limited by causes beyond the control of the IPRA. - 7.
+- 13. A new IPRA rodeo will not be sanctioned within twenty-five (25) miles of an established IPRA rodeo, unless permission is granted by the established rodeo committee. - 14.
+Rodeo entry times will be determined by the IPRA office/CFS. - 15.
+The IPRA will not sanction a rodeo with limited entries in any of the EIGHT (8) major events unless such entries are limited by causes beyond the control of the IPRA. - 16.
 Management has the option of canceling an event when less than four (4) contestants are entered.
 Award points will be counted regardless of number of entries.
 The number of paid entries will determine the payoff.
-Should an event be cancelled, the added money designated for that event shall revert back to whoever puts up added money, except where a novice event is held. - 18.
+Should an event be cancelled, the added money designated for that event shall revert back to whoever puts up added money, except where a novice event is held. - 17.
 Any sanctioned rodeo may schedule a novice division of competition (in addition to regular competition) in any of the sanctioned championship events and only permit holders and local contestants may compete in the novice division.
 Novice events will be sanctioned under the same rules and regulations as standard events.
 Points won in novice competition will not count toward the IPRA championship standings.
 Rodeos offering novice competition must be specified in the official IPRA listing.
 A rodeo may limit its entries in the novice division.

-19. Novice division prize money will not exceed 50% of the amount of the scheduled major event.
-If the major event is not held due to lack of sufficient number of entries, the added money in the novice event will be dropped and the advertised added money in the major event will revert to the novice event.
+- 18. Novice division prize money will not exceed 50% of the amount of the scheduled major event.
+If the major event is not held due to lack of sufficient number of entries, the added money in the novice event will be dropped and the advertised added money in the major event will revert to the novice event. - You cannot use tie-down Roping calves in the Cowgirls Breakaway Roping at the same rodeo.